josedejesusAmaya/Terraform-AWS/python/README.md

 To configure your AWS credentials run:
 `python3 awsconfig.py`

+After running this command, you need to run the following command:
+`source ./source.sh`

 To initialize a Terraform backend on a specific lesson run:
 `python3 awsconfig.py-i -l <lesson-folder>`